 - Traditional Chinese

 Big thanks to generous people who identified typos in the NPR comic and proofread my printables (including our Chinese teacher and my friend Irene @thedreamwhale)!

 I have corrected these errors in pdf files which you can download at the end of this post.

 What does NPR’s Chinese Coronavirus comic for kids cover?

 Kids are naturally fascinated by their health and body, and we try to keep our explanations simple, clear, calm, and honest.

 Five important facts are covered in the Chinese Coronavirus comic.

 Since my husband and I are physicians, I’ll add some basic pertinent information that we have discussed with our children in case it can be helpful to other families.

 Remember to adapt the information to your child’s age and understanding.

-Disclaimer: This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Disclaimer: This content is not intended to replace professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, other qualified health provider, and local public health department with any questions you may have regarding a medical condition.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this Website.
+Do not disregard professional medical advice or delay in seeking it because of something you have read on the internet.